entando/entando-docs/vuepress/docs/next/tutorials/curate/local-hub-private-images.md

 # Install Bundle Plugins from a Private Image Repository

 ## Overview
-The standard deployment of the Entando Component Repository assumes that plugin images are pulled from public repositories.
+The standard deployment of the Local Hub assumes that plugin images are pulled from public repositories.
 Public repositores do not require user authentication in order to pull an image.
 The following tutorial will show you how to add secrets to your Kubernetes environment so you can successfully pull images from private repositories.

 ## Prerequisites
 * A running Entando application